-When I first set out to make this recipe I wondered if School Cake was now a thing of the past.
-The boys however informed me that you do still indeed get School Cake at lunchtime, albeit not everyday, nor after a ‘nutritious’ serving of Turkey Twizzlers and chips!
+When I first set out to make this recipe, I wondered if School Cakes were a thing of the past.
+The boys, however, informed me that you do still indeed get School Cakes at lunchtime, albeit not every day, nor after a ‘nutritious’ serving of Turkey Twizzlers and chips!

-School dinners are something that seems to have a generational divide.
-For me, a child of the 90s, school dinners were pizza, Turkey Twizzlers, Turkey Drumsticks & Turkey Dinosaurs (basically a lot of turkey!), plenty chips and buckets of beans.
+School dinners seem to have a generational divide.
+For me, a child of the 90s, school dinners were pizza, Turkey Twizzlers, Turkey Drumsticks, and turkey Dinosaurs (basically a lot of turkey!), plenty of chips, and buckets of beans.

 Granny remembers mince, stew, cold meats, sausages and fish pie, all served with potatoes and veg – never chips!

-And the boys school dinners these days are made up of macaroni, fajitas, bubble fish, stir-fries, steak pie and lots of fruit & veg on the side.
+These days, the boys’ school dinners consist of macaroni, fajitas, bubble fish, stir-fries, steak pie, and lots of fruit and vegetables on the side.

-• Bake your sponge the night before you require it.
-Leave it in it’s grease proof paper, on a wire rack and place into a air-tight bag once cool.
+• Bake in Advance: Bake your sponge the night before you need it.
+Once cool, leave it in grease-proof paper on a wire rack and place it in an airtight bag.
 Decorate with the icing and sprinkles in the morning.
-This will give your cake a better texture overall – trust me!
+This will give your cake a better and easier-to-work-with texture overall.
+Just trust me!

 School Cake